 Two types of information usage are envisaged:

-Information which is part of the Sections A, C, D and F will be used within the ORCA project as input for tasks related to testbed and software platform optimizations, sustainability studies, etc. The same information can also be used in an anonymous way to create statistics and reports about this first open call.
+Information which is part of the Sections A, C, D and F will be used within the ORCA project as input for tasks related to testbed and software tools optimizations, sustainability studies, etc. The same information can also be used in an anonymous way to create statistics and reports about this first open call.
 All proposals submitted to this competitive open call are obliged to allow this form of information access and usage.

-Other information belonging to this proposal might also be accessed by the ORCA consortium, if allowed by the corresponding proposer.
+Other information belonging to this proposal might also be accessed by EC and the ORCA consortium, if allowed by the corresponding proposer.
 Any use of such information will be discussed and agreed upon with the proposers.
 Proposers have the freedom to select if they wish to support this kind of information usage.

 Top of Form